 - Natural fiber twine (like cotton, jute or hemp)

 Fold a sheet of newspaper in half lengthwise, and then in half crosswise (the way it comes on the newsstand).
 Add your favorite fire-starting mix on top.
 For mine, I used a handful of fresh rosemary, a bundle of fresh lemongrass, a few dried lemon peels, a cinnamon stick, a spoonful of cloves, and a small heaping of dried lavender.

 Roll it all up, then tie the ends with twine like a Tootsie Roll.

-When you want to start a fire, simply place one of these herb and spice bundles under your sticks and logs, newspaper end out, and light.
+When you want to start a fire, simply place a few of these herb and spice bundles under your sticks and logs, newspaper end out, and light.
 Then just kick your feet up and get cozy!